email: roadarch@outlook.com

 Minneapolis, MN

 This former White Castle, also known as White Castle #8, was built in 1936.
 The building has housed Castle Jewelers since at least 2002.
 At some point, the store began featuring accordion sales.
 These photos are from 2011.
-The building was housing an antiques store by 2016.
+The building now houses Jschae Jschae, a vintage clothing store.
 The design was inspired by Chicago's Water Tower.
 The building is constructed of rolled steel and is covered with porcelain enamel panels.
 This was one of the chain's few prefabricated and portable buildings.
 It was moved in 1983 and 1986.
 The structure is listed on the National Register of Historic Places.
 For more, see these websites: 1 and 2. [map]

 former White Castle